 Why the cosmological theory of Ptolemy, or geocentric, was accepted by alchemists?

-Because they used to see the sky from earth, and additionally from the element earth they almost began their works.
-So not only the universe was conceived as inside a distilling apparatus, from Earth to Fire, but the alchemical concept of “densities”, also required the starting point from the densest in the earth to the thinnest in the sparse universe.
+Because they used to see the sky from earth, and additionally from the element earth, they almost began their works.
+So not only was the universe conceived as inside a distilling apparatus, from Earth to Fire, but the alchemical concept of “densities”, also required the starting point from the densest in the earth to the thinnest in the sparse universe.

 Is the philosophers’ stone a cosmic resonator?

 In this regard, it should be noted that astronomical and cosmic are not synonymous adjectives in alchemy.
-When we speak of the philosophers’ stone as a cosmic resonator we do not necessarily mean an astronomical resonator.
+When we speak of the philosophers’ stone as a cosmic resonator, we do not necessarily mean an astronomical resonator.
 The word Cosmos implies, in alchemy, the differentiation between macrocosm and microcosm.